keller-mark/dynamic-importmap/README.md

 Another solution would be to create a bundle for B which _contains_ a copy of A.
 However, this must be done ahead of time and published to NPM as a third package.

+### Pre-rewriting solution

+A different solution is to rewrite the bare module specifiers at build time (either in package B directly or in a new third package).
+However this locks you in to a particular CDN, which makes redundancy difficult and may have security implications.

+### es-module-shims solution

+es-module-shims can be used in shim-mode (rather than polyfill-mode) to achieve the same effect as dynamic-importmap.

+### Take control over the full application 💪

+Not always possible, but worth considering.

+### UMD solution

+Just kidding, it's 2023!

 ## React example